osposweb/osposweb.github.io/OSPOS-using-Xampp-(recommended-for-testing-or-local-use-only)..md

 After the database has completed installing go back to the ospos dir and go to ospos/application/config.
 Rename database.php.tmpl to database.php.
 Open database.php and change the following lines as needed.
-'username' => '',default name is root for mysql.
+'username' => '', default name is root for mysql.
-'password' => '',default no password for mysql or change if you created a mysql password.
+'password' => '', default no password for mysql or change if you created a mysql password.
-'database' => '',change this to your new database name.
+'database' => '', change this to your new database name.
 Edit and save.

 **Restart the Apache server after you have made any changes.**